ChristineEC/P3python/README.md

 #### User input <a name="test-user"></a>
 User input was validated through the use of try statements and the raising of exceptions.
 Several examples of these (or the results of these) can be seen in the features section.
 See [Validation of user input](###user-input).

+I manually tested user input validation for guesses by typing in
+    - a non-alphabetical character
+    - more than one character
+    - nothing
+For user name, I checked whether all characters input were A-Z.
+For player's choice of whether to continue with a new game, I checked for
+    - no input
+    - any input other than 'y' or 'Y' or 'n' or 'N'

+#### Game progress
+I played the game many, many times in both the terminal and in the deployed version in Heroku to ensure everything worked as expected:
+    - Intro and start screens appeared as expected
+    - Player greeted by name
+    - Letters guessed were correctly compared to the word, with expected outcome displayed for the player at each stage of the game
+    - Wins and losses occurred as expected
+    - Play again function worked as expected

+#### Browser testing <a name="browsers"></a>
+The live app was tested in the following browsers and worked as expected.
+- Chrome
+- Firefox
+- Microsoft Edge
+- Opera
+There is a known issue with Safari, and it was not possible to bring up the app in that browser.

 #### Code validation <a name="test-code"></a>
 Testing of the code throughout the development process was enabled by the use of print statements in each function, and often between functions, to indicate when the code was running the function and what was being returned.
 Messages such as "Y is being returned from the while loop" or lines of code such as "print(already_guessed)" or "print(set(word))" were used to determine what was happening with the code at any given point.
 The print statements were removed only after thorough manual testing of each function.

 To make manaual testing more efficient, I often commented out the function for generating a random word and simply set the word variable to a fixed word.
 I also printed the unguessed word at the beginning of the game during testing to enable me to see that the program was comparing guesses to the word correctly and yielding correct results.

 ### PEP8 linter <a name="pep8"></a>